 I added a vintage chalk board next to our DIY cork board to help keep our family organized.

-The cork board (DIY here) does an awesome job keeping the kids important papers organized and is a special spot to display their artwork since is where my younger kiddos do their homework.
+The cork board (DIY here) does an awesome job keeping the kids important papers organized & is a special spot to display their artwork since is where my younger kiddos do their homework.

 The chalk board calendar is great for everyone to keep track of their schedules.